-Encouraged to complete statutory assessments (i.e. SATS) where appropriate
+Where appropriate pupils to complete statutory assessments (i.e. SATS)

 Enrichment/social activities:

 The focus of trips is primarily to enhance the National Curriculum learning but also to practise travel and social skills and develop social and communicative experiences.

 Enrichment activities are planned to practise life skills e.g. cooking a snack lunch, planning travel and build confidence